vvhj/openposeforkeras/README.md

-# openposeforkeras\n
+# openposeforkeras
-openpose for keras\n
+openpose for keras.
+just for train.
-use train.py to train
+use train.py to train.
-new verson is coming
+new verson is coming.